dinhanhthi/learn-ai/README.md

 - **[Papers With Code](https://paperswithcode.com/)** — a free and open resource with Machine Learning papers, code and evaluation tables.
 - **[Chris Albon's notes](https://chrisalbon.com/)** — Notes On Using Data Science & Artificial Intelligence To Fight For Something That Matters.
 - **[Seeing Theory](https://seeing-theory.brown.edu/)** — A visual introduction to probabilities and statistics.
+- [Collection of useful articles](./good-articles.md) about ML, AI and DS.

 ---